+Identification cards

-Identification cards We will send you an identification (ID) card when you enroll.
+We will send you an identification (ID) card when you enroll.
 You should carry your ID card with you at all times.
 You must show it whenever you receive services from a Plan provider, or fill a prescription at a Plan pharmacy.
 Until you receive your ID card, use your copy of the Health Benefits Election Form, SF-2809, your health benefits enrollment confirmation (for annuitants), or your electronic enrollment system (such as Employee Express) confirmation letter.

 If you do not receive your ID card within 30 days after the effective date of your enrollment, or if you need replacement cards, call us at 800-638-6589 or 301-984-1440 (for TTY, use 301-984-4155) or write to us at SAMBA, 11301 Old Georgetown Road, Rockville, MD 20852-2800.
-You may also request replacement cards through our website: www.SambaPlans.com .
+You may also request replacement cards through our website: www.SambaPlans.com.

-Where you get covered care You can get care from any "covered provider" or "covered facility."
+Where you get covered care

+You can get care from any "covered provider" or "covered facility."
 How much we pay - and you pay - depends on the type of covered provider or facility you use and who bills for the covered services.
 If you use our preferred providers, you will pay less.

-Balance Billing Protection FEHB Carriers must have clauses in their in-network (participating) providers agreements.
+Balance Billing Protection

+FEHB Carriers must have clauses in their in-network (participating) provider agreements.
 These clauses provide that, for a service that is a covered benefit in the plan brochure or for services determined not medically necessary, the in-network provider agrees to hold the covered individual harmless (and may not bill) for the difference between the billed charge and the in-network contracted amount.
 If an in-network provider bills you for covered services over your normal cost share (deductible, copay, coinsurance) contact your Carrier to enforce the terms of its provider contract.

+· Covered providers

+Covered providers are medical practitioners who perform covered services when acting within the scope of their license or certification under applicable state law and who furnish, bill, or are paid for their health care services in the normal course of business.
+Covered services must be provided in the state in which the practitioner is licensed or certified.

-Covered providers We provide benefits for the services of covered professional providers, as required by Section 2706 (a) of the Public Health Service Act.
+Benefits are provided under this Plan for the services of covered providers, in accordance with Section 2706(a) of the Public Health Service Act.
 Coverage of practitioners is not determined by your state's designation as a medically underserved area.

-Covered professional providers are medical practitioners who perform covered services when acting within the scope of their license or certification under applicable state law and who furnish, bill, or are paid for their health care services in the normal course of business.
-Covered services must be provided in the state in which the practitioner is licensed or certified.
+We list network-contracted covered providers in our network provider directory, which we update periodically, and make available on our website.

-This plan recognizes that transsexual, transgender, and gender-nonconforming members require healthcare delivered by healthcare providers experienced in transgender health.
-While gender reassignment surgeons (benefit details found in Section 5(b)) and hormone therapy providers (benefit details found in Section 5(f)) play important roles in preventive care, you should see a primary care provider familiar with your overall healthcare needs.
-Benefits described in this brochure are available to all members meeting medical necessity guidelines.
+This plan recognizes that transgender, non-binary, and other gender diverse members require health care delivered by healthcare providers experienced in gender affirming health.
+Benefits described in this brochure are available to all members meeting medical necessity guidelines regardless of race, color, national origin, age, disability, religion, sex, or gender.

+This plan provides Care Coordinators for complex conditions and can be reached by contacting Cigna/CareAllies at 800-887-9735 for assistance.

 We consider the following to be covered providers when they perform services within the scope of their license or certification:

-• doctor of medicine (M.D.)
+- doctor of medicine (M.D.)

-• doctor of osteopathy (D.O.)
+- doctor of osteopathy (D.O.)

-• doctor of podiatry (D.P.M.)
+- doctor of podiatry (D.P.M.)

-• dentist (D.D.S., D.M.D.)
+- dentist (D.D.S., D.M.D.)

-• chiropractor
+- chiropractor

-licensed registered physical therapist
+- · licensed registered physical therapist

-licensed occupational therapist
+- · licensed occupational therapist

-licensed speech therapist
+- licensed speech therapist

-qualified clinical psychologist
+- qualified clinical psychologist

-clinical social worker
+- · clinical social worker

-• optometrist
+- · optometrist

-• audiologist
+- · audiologist

-respiratory therapist
+- respiratory therapist

 - · physician's assistant

-- nurse midwife
+- · nurse midwife

 - nurse practitioner/clinical specialist

 - nursing school-administered clinic

 - certified registered nurse anesthetist (C.R.N.A.)

 - licensed acupuncturist (LAC)

 - licensed naturopathic doctor (ND)

-Covered facilities
+· Covered facilities